cdrischler/cdrischler.github.io/_pages/research.md

 These **EFT truncation errors** grow rapidly with baryon density, and rigorously quantifying them is critical for modeling neutron stars; previous EOS predictions only provided rough uncertainty estimates.
 My EOS calculations with quantified uncertainties have led to statistically robust predictions for neutron star structure that can be confronted with the wealth of experimental and observational EOS constraints anticipated in the multimessenger era, so advancing our understanding of dense matter.

-In the next few years, I aim to take full advantage of multimessenger astronomy, novel experimental campaigns, and advances in nuclear theory to constrain the nuclear EOS at zero and finite temperatures with unprecedented precision.
+In the next few years, I aim to take full advantage of **multimessenger astronomy**, novel experimental campaigns, and advances in nuclear theory to constrain the nuclear EOS at zero and finite temperatures with unprecedented precision.
 This will shed light on **important questions in nuclear astrophysics**, such as:
 * Can we accurately predict neutron star properties from first principles?
 * What are the (effective) degrees of freedom and QCD-based frameworks to be used?
 * What key aspects of the nuclear forces drive the structure of neutron stars and atomic nuclei?